-DoubletCalc1D is a software tool that models reservoir and well flow.
-The necessary input parameters are listed in Table 2.
+DoubletCalc1D is a software tool that models reservoir and well flow in 1D.
+Table 2 lists the required input parameters.
 The geological model described earlier supplies the values indicated as 'from map'.
 The return temperature is the temperature of the water being reinjected into the aquifer via the injector well.
-If a heat pump is added to the system the aquifer temperature can be lower than the return temperature.
+If a heat pump is added to the system, the aquifer temperature can be lower than the return temperature.
 A standard well configuration is assumed with parameters as listed in the table.
 A skin factor of -1 is assumed, corresponding to a 45° angle of the well in the reservoir.
 The calculation segment length is a setting in DoubletCalc1D.

-Technical parameters Value Unit
+technical parameter value unit

 aquifer top depth from map m

 aquifer thickness from map m

-aquifer thickness from map m
+aquifer thickness uncertainty (SD) from map m

-uncertainty (SD)

 aquifer net-to-gross from map -

-aquifer permeability from map mDarcy
+aquifer permeability from map millidarcy

-uncertainty in natural from map ln(mDarcy)
+uncertainty in natural logarithm permeability from map ln(millidarcy)

-logarithm permeability

-aquifer temperature from 3D °C
+aquifer temperature from 3D model °C

-model

-aquifer water salinity depth ppm
+aquifer water salinity depth dependent ppm

-dependent

 aquifer kh/kv ratio 1 -

 return temperature 30 °C

-minimum aquifer 20 °C
+minimum aquifer temperature 20 °C

-temperature

-distance between the optimized m
+distance between the two wells optimized m

-two wells

 pump system efficiency 0.6 -

 production pump depth 500 m

 pump pressure optimized bar

-well trajectory 1.1 -
+well trajectory curvature factor 1.1 -

-curvature factor

-calculation segment 50 m
+calculation segment length 50 m

-length

-outer diameter (open 8.5 inch
+outer diameter (open production interval) 8.5 inch

-production interval)

 inner diameter (casing) 8.5 inch

 casing roughness 1.38 milli-inch

 injector well skin -1 -

 production well skin -1 -

-Table 2: Technical parameters used in the batchDoubletCalc1D calculations
+Table 2: Technical parameters used in the batch DoubletCalc1D calculations.